Conformal invariance in random cluster models. II. Full scaling limit as a branching SLE: Introduction

 \subsubsection{FK Ising model}

+We consider the Fortuin--Kastelleyn model, also known as the random cluster model.
+On a finite graph $G$, the state of the model is a collection of open edges (the complementary set of edges are said to be closed) and the probability of a state is proportional to $q^{\# \text{ of clusters}} \, (p/(1-p))^{\# \text{ of open}}$, that is, the probability given by the edge percolation model, which gives weight $p$ to open edges and $1-p$ to closed edges, is weighted by $q$ per each open connected cluster on the graph.
+Denote this probability measure by $\mu_{p,q}^1$.

 Let $G$ be a simply connected subgraph of the square lattice $\sqlattice$ corresponding to a wired $\oddmdlattice$-domain.
-Consider the random cluster measure $\mu=\mu_{p,q}^1$ of $G$ with all \emph{wired boundary conditions} in the special case of the critical FK Ising model, that is, when $q=2$ and $p = \sqrt{2}/(1 + \sqrt{2})$.
-For the concrete definition, see the references given above and the equation \eqref{eq: def fk ising loop rep} below.
-Its dual model is also a critical FK Ising model, now with free boundary conditions on the dual graph $G^\circ$ of $G$ which is a (simply connected) subgraph of $\dsqlattice$.
+Consider the random cluster measure $\mu=\mu_{p,q}^1$ of $G$ with all \emph{wired boundary conditions} (the measure is conditioned assuming that all the edges of $G$ next to the boundary are open) in the special case of the critical FK Ising model, that is, when $q=2$ and $p = \sqrt{2}/(1 + \sqrt{2})$.
+Also the planar dual of the random cluster configuration is distributed according to a critical FK Ising model.
+This dual model is defined on the dual graph $G^\circ$ of $G$ which is the (simply connected) subgraph of $\dsqlattice$ containing all vertices and edges fully contained the domain, and satisfies free boundary conditions.
 They have common loop representation on the corresponding subgraph $G^\ddiamond$ of the modified medial lattice $\ddmdlattice$.
+The loops are surrounding each open cluster both from its outside and from inside any of its holes.
+Equivalently a quarter of an octagon is drawn on both sides of any open or dual-open edge, see Figure~\ref{fig: orientation and domain}.